 Is it possible to pay someone to do it?
 Or is it possible to barter?
 If you have a job that has to be done and you don't want to do it, maybe there's someone you can trade off with.
 Maybe they even have a job that you're good at and they're not.

-For instance my girlfriend doesn't know how to sew.
+Team up with someone: For instance my girlfriend doesn't know how to sew.
 I love to sew, but I don't do it often enough.
+Since it doesn't effect my bottom line, it gets tossed into the procrastination bin.
 Helping her gives me an excuse to get some of my own done as well.

 Ten Minute Jobs

 Beware the "ten minute job."
 It's one of the principles of Murphy's Law.
 If you expect a project to take only ten minutes, it'll probably take an hour.
 Or three.

 This usually applies to projects you don't do often. and presume are going to be easy.
 Then something goes a little wrong.
 Maybe the screw heads on that door handle you're taking apart are stripped.
 Or you realize you got the wrong part at the store, and now your computer is spread all over your living room in little pieces.